GovTechSG/techpass-user-docs/docs/register-intune-device-id.md

     - Operating system of the device
     - Serial number
     - Intune Device ID
-    - Date and time when the onboarding was trigerred or when the device was successfully onboarded
+    - Date and time when the onboarding was triggered or when the device was successfully onboarded
     - Onboarding status

   ![enter-intune](assets/images/intune-id/macos-device-listed-tp-portal.png)